Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 * [**Modeling**](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/Code/02_Modeling)

 We created two models with 3-fold cross-validation: Elastic Net and Random forest.
-We used [59-point sampling](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf)  for random grid search as a strategy for cross-validation.
+We used [59-point sampling](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf)  for random grid search as a strategy for cross-validation and model parameter optimization.
 Accuracy of the models were measured using AUC (Area under curve) on the test data set.
 AUC of both Elastic Net and Random Forest models were > 0.85.
 We save both models in pickled.pkl files, and output the ROC plots for both models.
 In addition, for model interpretation, feature importance for the Random Forest model are output in a .csv file and plotted in a pdf (top predictive features only).

 * [**Deployment**](https://github.com/Azure/MachineLearningSamples-TDSPUCIAdultIncome/tree/master/Code/03_Deployment)